open-cluster-management-io/policy-collection/community/CM-Configuration-Management/acm-app-pv-backup/README.md

 To backup an application:
 - On the hub, apply the [install policy](./resources/policies/oadp-hdr-app-install.yaml) to install OADP and the [backup policy](./resources/policies/oadp-hdr-app-backup.yaml) to create the backup.
-- On the hub, apply the policies placements, [install placement](./resources/placements/oadp-hdr-app-install-placement.yaml) and [backup placement](./resources/placements/oadp-hdr-app-backup-placement.yaml).
+- On the hub, apply the policies placements, [install backup placement](./resources/placements/oadp-hdr-app-install-backup-placement.yaml) and [backup placement](./resources/placements/oadp-hdr-app-backup-placement.yaml).
 Note that the placements use the `acm-pv-dr` label to match the managed clusters.
 If you plan to have multiple configurations to backup your applications then make sure you update the placement to match the subset of clusters for each configuration types.
 If you keep the default placement, these policies will be applied on all managed clusters with the `acm-pv-dr` in [`install`, `backup`] and could endup in backup or install policies coliding on those clusters.
 - Apply the [hdr-app-configmap](./input/) and update the `backup.nsToBackup` property with the list of application namespaces to backup.

 To restore an application backup:
 - On the hub, apply the [install policy](./resources/policies/oadp-hdr-app-install.yaml) to install OADP and the [restore policy](./resources/policies/oadp-hdr-app-backup.yaml) to restore the backup.
-- On the hub, apply the policies placements, [install placement](./resources/placements/oadp-hdr-app-install-placement.yaml) and [restore placement](./resources/placements/oadp-hdr-app-restore-placement.yaml).
+- On the hub, apply the policies placements, [install restore placement](./resources/placements/oadp-hdr-app-install-restore-placement.yaml) and [restore placement](./resources/placements/oadp-hdr-app-restore-placement.yaml).
 Note that the placements use the `acm-pv-dr` label to match the managed clusters.
 If you plan to have multiple configurations to restore your application then make sure you update the placement to match the subset of clusters for each configuration types.
 If you keep the default placement, these policies will be applied on all managed clusters with the `acm-pv-dr` in [`install`, `restore`] and could endup in backup or install policies coliding on those clusters.
 - Apply the [hdr-app-configmap](./input/) and update the `restore.backupName` withe backup name and `restore.nsToRestore` with the list of application namespaces to restore from that backup.